Cancer: Etymology and definitions

-The progression from normal cells to cells that can form a detectable mass to outright cancer involves multiple steps known as malignant progression.
+The progression from normal cells to cells that can form a detectable mass to cancer involves multiple steps known as malignant progression.

 Signs and symptoms

 When cancer begins, it produces no symptoms.
 Signs and symptoms appear as the mass grows or ulcerates.
 The findings that result depend on cancer's type and location.
 Few symptoms are specific.
 Many frequently occur in individuals who have other conditions.
-Cancer can be difficult to diagnose and can be considered a "great imitator."
+Cancer can be difficult to diagnose and can be considered a "great imitator".

 People may become anxious or depressed post-diagnosis.
 The risk of suicide in people with cancer is approximately double.

 Local symptoms

 Local symptoms may occur due to the mass of the tumor or its ulceration.
 For example, mass effects from lung cancer can block the bronchus resulting in cough or pneumonia; esophageal cancer can cause narrowing of the esophagus, making it difficult or painful to swallow; and colorectal cancer may lead to narrowing or blockages in the bowel, affecting bowel habits.
 Masses in breasts or testicles may produce observable lumps.
 Ulceration can cause bleeding that can lead to symptoms such as coughing up blood (lung cancer), anemia or rectal bleeding (colon cancer), blood in the urine (bladder cancer), or abnormal vaginal bleeding (endometrial or cervical cancer).
 Although localized pain may occur in advanced cancer, the initial tumor is usually painless.
 Some cancers can cause a buildup of fluid within the chest or abdomen.